-- (31) Depreciation and Amortisation are the systematic allocation of the cost of an Asset over its useful life.
-It is the consumption of an Asset according to its use; it is not a saving for purchase of future Assets. - (32) All Non-Current Assets with a cost, or other value, and a finite useful life are to be depreciated (physical assets) or amortised (intangible assets) using the straight-line method, with the exception of Assets held for sale. - (33) The depreciable amount is expensed to the Statement of Comprehensive Income on a monthly basis in equal amounts until the cost or value of the Asset is fully exhausted, the asset is held for sale or the Asset is disposed. - (34) Depreciation and Amortisation commence when the asset is first put to use or is held ready for use. - (35) The following Asset classes are not subject to Depreciation: - a. land, as it has an infinite life - b. heritage and cultural assets, as they have an infinite life, and - c. work in progress, as the asset is not yet in use or held ready for use. - (36) The Depreciation rates are reflective of the useful life of an Asset.
-The following table indicates the useful life range to be used for each class of non-current Assets and the appropriate Depreciation/Amortisation rates:
+- (30) Depreciation and Amortisation are the systematic allocation of the cost of an Asset over its useful life.
+It is the consumption of an Asset according to its use; it is not a saving for purchase of future Assets. - (31) All Non-Current Assets with a cost, or other value, and a finite useful life are to be depreciated (physical Assets) or amortised (intangible Assets) using the straight-line method, with the exception of Assets which have been impaired or held for sale. - (32) The depreciable amount is expensed to the Statement of Comprehensive Income on a monthly basis in equal amounts until the cost or value of the Asset is fully exhausted, the Asset is held for sale or the Asset is disposed. - (33) Depreciation and Amortisation commence when the Asset is first put to use or is held ready for use. - (34) The following Asset classes are not subject to Depreciation: - a.
+Land, as it has an infinite life; - b.
+Heritage and Cultural Assets, as they have an indeterminate life; - c.
+Biological Assets; - d.
+Non-Current Assets held fo sale; and - e.
+Work in Progress, as the Asset is not yet in use or held ready for use. - (35) The Depreciation rates are calculated with reference to the useful life of an Asset.
+The following table indicates the useful life range to be used for each class of Non-Current Assets: